LucasJMO/E6Plus/SkillChanges.md

 The skills Climb, Jump, and Swim are combined into the skill Acrobatics.
 Bonuses which would be applied to Climb/Jump/Swim checks are instead applied to Athletics checks made to climb/jump/swim.

+Any class which had Climb, Jump, or Swim as a class skill gains Athletics as a class skill.

 ## Bluff:

 A Bluff check is opposed by the target's Wisdom modifier.
 See the accompanying table for examples of different kinds of bluffs and the modifier to the target's Wisdom check for each one.